Cattle House: Heritage listing

 Cattle House was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-Erected in 1903 as premises for the Union Bank of Australia, Cattle House forms part of the historic Quay Street precinct in Rockhampton which is distinguished by its late 19th century commercial buildings.
-The Quay Street precinct stands as a legacy to the activities of the Port of Rockhampton which served the vast area of central Queensland from 1858.
-The port was influential in establishing Rockhampton as the premier commercial city of central Queensland and the river wharves fostered the substantial commercial development along Quay Street, enabling it to become the principal business district of the city.
-The solidity of the buildings were a symbol of Rockhampton's great wealth during the latter 19th century which was precipitated by the success of the Mount Morgan gold mines discovered in 1882.
-Cattle House is an example of the later development in Quay Street which occurred before the diminishing importance of the wharves saw commercial development become more closely tied to the city centre and the new railway from about 1903.
+Erected in 1903 as premises for the Union Bank of Australia, Cattle House forms part of the historic Quay Street precinct in Rockhampton, an area distinguished by its late 19th-century commercial architecture.
+The precinct reflects the legacy of the Port of Rockhampton, which from 1858 served a vast region of central Queensland.
+The port played a key role in establishing Rockhampton as the principal commercial centre of the region, with the river wharves driving substantial development along Quay Street and shaping it into the city’s main business district.
+The solidity and scale of the buildings symbolized the city’s prosperity in the late 19th century, largely fueled by the success of the Mount Morgan gold mines discovered in 1882.
+Cattle House represents a later phase of development along Quay Street, constructed just before the decline in the importance of the river wharves shifted commercial activity toward the city centre and the expanding railway network from around 1903.

 The place is important because of its aesthetic significance.

 Cattle House possesses important aesthetic value contributing significantly to the streetscape of Quay Street which retains the character of a nineteenth century quayside.
 In conjunction with the neighbouring buildings, particularly the Rees R & Sydney Jones Building, it forms a dominant block which strongly defines the corner of Quay and Denham Streets.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Cattle House has special association for the people of Rockhampton through its significant aesthetic and historic contribution to Quay Street.
 This street is for many people the symbol of Rockhampton and is very closely associated with the image of the city.